 Products containing any of the endangered species appearing on either the International Union for the Conservation of Nature (IUCN) or the Convention of International Trade in Endangered Species (CITES) are not permitted on Amberoot.

-We do not currently stock and will never stock products with real fur.
+We do not sell nor ever will sell products with real fur.
 This includes Karakul lambskin pelts from aborted or newborn lambs.

 LEATHER AND SKIN